Non-relativistic quantum theory consistent with principle of locality: Experimental check of the developed theory

 Classical experiments of C.J.
 Davisson \cite{sh10} and G.P.
-Thomson \cite{sh10a}-\cite{sh12} with their colleagues on electron matter waves diffraction were repeated many times and respective literature is enormous, however I could not find more detailed and reliable experimental data than published by these pioneers.
-This is the reason why I use their results for experimental check of my theoretical suggestions.
+Thomson \cite{sh10a}-\cite{sh12} and their colleagues on electron matter waves diffraction were repeated many times and respective literature is enormous, however we could not find more detailed and reliable experimental data than published by these pioneers.
+This is the reason why we use their results for experimental check of our theoretical suggestions.

-In our work \cite{sh1a} was shown that experimental data presented in \cite{sh10} on electron matter wave diffraction by a monocrystal of nickel confirm our theoretical predictions relating to finite speed of the wave function perturbations propagation.